 Featuring a fun performance by Cruise and a cracking supporting turn by Emily Blunt, Edge of Tomorrow is a smart and thrilling sci-fi tale that deserved far better than its lukewarm box office reception.
 A change of title for its home entertainment release didn’t help matters, but Liman has suggested a sequel might well happen in the future.
 That would certainly be worth repeating.

-Denis Villeneuve has become one of the hottest tickets in Hollywood thanks to his rather ponderous, painterly blockbusters like Blade Runner 2049 and this year’s Dune.
+Denis Villeneuve has become one of the hottest tickets in Hollywood, thanks to his rather ponderous, painterly blockbusters like Blade Runner 2049 and Dune.
 Just before that phase of his career, though, he delivered one of the most intelligent, thoughtful sci-fi pictures of recent years.
 And once again, Amy Adams gave us a performance worthy of Oscar recognition and was left to watch from the sidelines.

-The movie’s relationship with time is deeply complex, introducing an alien race who don’t perceive history as a linear progression.
+The alien movie‘s relationship with time is deeply complex, introducing an alien race who don’t perceive history as a linear progression.
 Eric Heisserer’s script, adapted from a short story, carefully and compellingly walks the line between head-scratching and accessible to construct a genuinely excellent musing on the passage of time.